 A few nights later, at a dinner club, Archie threatens Malcolm.
 Malcolm escapes through the bathroom window.
 He returns to Boston, reconnects with Shorty and the two resolve to become petty thieves.
 One of their first partners, Rudy, tells them about a elderly man he takes care of who has money and many valuable items in his house.
 When Rudy declares he'll lead the group, Malcolm plays Russian Roulette, threatening to blow off Rudy's nose.
 A terrified Rudy tells Malcolm to lead the group.

 The robbery is a success and over a period of time, Shorty and Malcolm loot a considerable amount.
 One night, while Shorty and Malcolm straighten Malcolm's hair, they discover the water has been turned off.
-Malcolm is forced to rinse his head in the toilet bowl and he and Shorty are arrested when the police burst in as well as their white girlfriends Sophia and Peg (Debi Mazar).
+Malcolm is forced to rinse his head in the toilet bowl and he and Shorty are arrested when the police burst in.
+Sophia and Peg (Debi Mazar) are also arrested.
 The racist judge (a cameo by civil rights attorney William Kuntsler), after hearing a guilty verdict, sentences the two white women to 18 months for their association with the robbery group, but harshly sentences both Shorty and Malcolm to eight to ten years for 14 different robbery charges and declares the sentences will be served concurrently (a devastated Shorty faints in the courtroom, thinking he'd serve over 100 years until Malcolm explains what "concurrent" sentencing is).

 Malcolm is sent to a Massachusetts penitentiary.
 On his first day he refuses to recite his incarceration number and is thrown into solitary confinement.
 The prison priest (Christopher Plummer) tries to reach Malcolm but is obscenely rebuffed.
 Malcolm is eventually released and recites his number.
 While in the showers, straightening his hair, he is met by Baines (Albert Hall), a member of the Nation of Islam, the black Muslim organization of the United States.
 Baines tells Malcolm that the best way out of prison, both the penitentiary and the figurative prisons of his mind, is through the teachings of Elijah Muhammad (Al Freeman Jr.), the founder and leader of the Nation of Islam.
 Malcolm refuses at first but grows more interested in Baines' preachings.
 Malcolm becomes a willing student; Baines tells him that all white people are not to be trusted.
-Baines has Malcolm copy out an entire English language dictionary, pointing out the double-standards that guide words like "black" and "white", telling his student that he must learn the meanings behind every word.
+Baines has Malcolm copy out an entire English language dictionary, pointing out the double-standards that guide words like "black" and "white", telling his student that he must learn the meanings behind every word and that language is the key to using the white race's power against them.
 Malcolm is reluctant at first to pray directly to Allah until he has a vision in his jail cell of Elijah Muhammad.
 Muhammad tells him that the only path to truth is through Allah.
 Malcolm finally gains the courage to pray as a Muslim.
 Malcolm also becomes a sore point for the prison priest; Malcolm challenges the traditional images of Jesus and the apostles, claiming they were anything but white.

 Malcolm is paroled from prison in 1952, after serving six years and he goes to the Nation's headquarters in Chicago where he meets Elijah Muhammad himself.
 Malcolm is noticeably humbled by the experience and breaks down in awe-filled tears at meeting his savior.
 As part of joining the Nation of Islam, Elijah Muhammad instructs Malcolm to drop his last name of 'Little', which his ancestors inherited from a white slave owner, and replace it with the letter 'X' which is a symbol of his lost African surname.

 Malcolm X returns to Harlem and begins his life as a preacher for the Nation of Islam.
 The Nation sets up a mosque in a single room and their congregation quickly grows.
 At one point, Malcolm, while preaching a sermon, sees Shorty in the crowd.
-He embraces him and the two go out for coffee.
+He embraces him, kindly pointing out that Shorty is a representative of his former criminal life and the two go out for coffee.
 Shorty tries to get Malcolm to join him for a cocaine fix but Malcolm tells him that he's clean.
 Malcolm gets news about West Indian Archie and his old gang from Shorty and finds out where Archie is living.
 Archie has since suffered a stroke and lives as an invalid in a squalid Bronx apartment.
 Malcolm visits him and comforts him when he sees how poor life has become for his old boss.
 Malcolm also challenges the Harlem division of the New York City Police Department when one of his temple's members, Brother Johnson, is beaten in the streets and taken to jail and denied medical attention.
 Malcolm gathers the Fruit of Islam, the Nation's security force, and, joined by a growing mob of local protesters, marches on the police precinct, demanding to see Johnson.
-When he is turned down he calmly and firmly tells the officers in charge that neither he nor the Fruit of Islam will move.
+When he is turned down he calmly and firmly tells the officers in charge that neither he nor the Fruit of Islam will move until they are satisfied that Johnson is being cared for properly.
 The silent protest works and Johnson is taken to the hospital.
 Malcolm orders the Fruit of Islam to disperse and leaves the angry crowd on the street for the police to deal with.
-As the Nation leaves, the captain remarks "that's too much power for one man to have."
+As the Nation leaves, the captain (a cameo by Peter Boyle) remarks "that's too much power for one man to have."

 In 1958, Malcolm meets his future wife, nurse Betty Sanders (Angela Bassett).
 The two are instantly attracted to each other and Malcolm eventually proposes to her.
 They are married in a private ceremony and plan to have children.
 They are soon the parents of four daughters.